 Countries using a sub-sample for the collection of structural variables

 Under Regulation (EC) No 2257/2003 a set of specific variables, referred to as structural variables, need to be surveyed only as annual averages with reference to 52 weeks rather than as quarterly averages.
-Currently ten countries (Bulgaria, the Czech Republic, Spain, France, Luxembourg, the Netherlands, Finland, the United Kingdom, Norway and Switzerland) use a sub-sample to survey all or some of the structural variables, taking advantage of this possibility offered by Regulation (EC) No 0430/2005.
+Currently twelve countries (Belgium, Bulgaria, the Czech Republic, Spain, France, Latvia, Luxembourg, the Netherlands, Finland, the United Kingdom, Norway and Switzerland) use a sub-sample to survey all or some of the structural variables, taking advantage of this possibility offered by Regulation (EC) No 0430/2005.
 In addition, Germany used a sub-sample from 2006 to 2011.
 For structural variables no quarterly results exists, and their yearly results from 2006 onwards are in general either based on the average of 4 quarters (for countries not using a subsample) or the respective yearly sub-sample for countries using that approach.